 Is Selling Crafts on Etsy Worth It?
 Here’s MY Two Cents…

 Yep, I am an Etsy shop owner – I also used to own another one back in 2013.
 It didn’t do so hot and I closed it.
-OK, here’s the shameless self-promotional shop link: my current shop.
-Selling on Etsy is tougher than it looks….so I might could use a few more extra eyes checking it out😁
+Then I started a new one a few years later.
+(Here’s the shameless self-promotional shop link: my current shop. if you want to check it out)

 What’s that old maxim that says “Failure/experience is the best teacher” ?
 So I’m willing to share my experiences and let you draw your own conclusions.

-Some days things are going great other days it’s so quiet you could hear a cricket fart.
-Anyway,let’s look at the pros and cons:
+Some days things are going great other days it’s so quiet you could hear a cricket fart 😠 .
+Anyway,let’s look at the pros and cons of selling on Etsy!

 👍Pros: Low Overhead Cost

 Your basic shop in and of itself, is free – the fee for listing an item is 0.20.
 That’s a drop in the bucket, really….Even if you have up to 100 items, that’s probably about $20 give or take.
 Not too shabby.

 The 20 cent fee for each listing lasts for four months.
 In which case you can renew them (if they sell) or let them expire.
 That’s the compromise I’ve reached lately – If something in my shop sells, I renew it , if not (after at least two renewal sessions) I let them expire.